airpair/creating-container-components-part-2-angular-1-directives/post.md

 This is all the DOM manipulation we have to do ... provided that everything goes as planned.
 What if the component user forgets to pass in a transclude-to attribute on an element?
 Or it's invalid?

-In that case, the directive will never find a valid destination (as it will be looking for a nonexistent destinationId) -- which means the clone element in question will never be properly appended to the DOM.
+In that case, the directive will never find a valid `destination` (as it will be looking for a nonexistent `destinationId`) -- which means the clone element in question will never be properly appended to the DOM.

 Because of that, it won’t be properly destroyed when the scope is destroyed.
 This causes a memory leak.

-Let’s check to see that we actually are able to find a target destination - this will check not only for a transclude-id but that it is a valid one - and if not, we can clean up the offending element.
+We can't let that happen, so let’s check to see that we actually are able to find a target destination - this will check not only for a transclude-id but that it is a valid one - and if not, we can clean up the offending element.

 ```javascript
 angular.forEach(clone, function(cloneEl) {